Informo/specs/content/trust-management/trust-authority.md

 anymore, mentioning the reasons specified in the corresponding blacklist entry.

-In order to help its users assert the trustworthiness of a source, a client **might** include the display of a graph showing the location of the source in Informo's trust network.
+In order to help its users assert the trustworthiness of a source, a client implementation **might** include the display of a graph showing the location of the source in Informo's trust network.
 It **might** also include a view promoting sources that have been certified as trustworthy by several TAs that the user trusts.